Medical Biotechnology and

 - To meet some of the players active in the transfer of technology from university to business and explore their work

-- To explore the differences between Denmark, the US and Portugal within the Biomedical field
+- To explore the differences between Denmark, the US and Portugal within the Biomedicine field

-- To visit cultural landmarks and institutions in historical cities of Denmark and Portugal
+- To visit cultural landmarks and institutions in the historical cities of Denmark and Europe

 - To develop questions for further learning/research

 - To engage in your personal learning process outside the classroom by actively participating and challenging your current ideas and assumptions.

 - To get to know your fellow students and professor in an educational and social setting outside DIS.